PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 06:45:25
+Last updated: 2024-04-07 06:46:39
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White